Authored by the expert who managed and guided the team behind the Japan Property Pack

 Can I use US income to qualify in Japan right now?

-The documentation of US income that banks in Japan typically require from American applicants includes two to three years of US tax returns, recent pay stubs or employer verification letters, and bank statements showing consistent deposits, all of which may need to be translated into Japanese.
+Japanese banks that do accept foreign income typically ask for two to three years of US federal tax returns, recent pay stubs or employer verification letters, and sometimes bank statements showing consistent deposits, all of which may need to be professionally translated into Japanese.

 Get fresh and reliable information about the market in Japan